jgimza/Python---Domineering-game/README.md

 Python - Domineering game

-Domineering game created with Python for two players or a player vs AI
+Domineering game created with Python for two players or a player vs AI.